Assertions

 Examples:

-# Again, hexadecimal number test
+# Again, test for a hexadecimal number

 Assert::match('%h%', $var);